alireza-hariri/Today/README.md

 and make your mind aware of time and force your unconscious not to waist it !

-you need to follow a simple rule in this method just every 30 miniute right down a summary of about had you just done
+you need to follow a simple rule in this method just every 30 miniute right down a summary of stuffs that you had just done

 ### features: